glng-swndru/misi-nusantara/README.md

 # 🎮 Nusantara Mission

 **Nusantara Mission** is a terminal-based interactive text adventure game built using **Amazon Q CLI**.
-In this game, you play as Arya, a time traveler from the future who must protect Indonesian history from being altered.
+In this game, you play as Player, a time traveler from the future who must protect Indonesian history from being altered.

 This project was created as part of the **"Build Games with Amazon Q CLI"** challenge.